 Three leaves were missing from the Haggadah.
 Two of them contained the end of the “Kadesh”, “Urchatz“, and “Karpas” sections and the beginning of the “Maggid” section of the Seder service.

 In 2007, two illustrated leaves of a Passover Haggadah were auctioned in France.
-The antiques dealer who bought them sent them to Jerusalem to be examined.
+The antique dealer who bought them sent them to Jerusalem to be examined.
 In 2008, Dr. Evelyn Cohen, an expert in illustrated Jewish manuscripts, identified the two leaves as the missing leaves of the “Rothschild Haggadah”.
 The leaves were purchased for the National Library and returned to their rightful place in the Passover Haggadah.

 The journey, which began 550 years ago with the illustrator Yoel ben Shimon in Northern Italy, ended with the Haggadah being scanned by the National Library in Jerusalem, making it accessible to anyone who wishes to see it.